-For the three months ended September 30, 2021, financing activities provided cash of \$8.0 million compared to \$8.0 million of cash used by financing activities during the three months ended September 30, 2020.
-This \$16.0 million increase in cash provided by financing activities was attributable primarily to an increase in proceeds from borrowings during the three months ended September 30, 2021 in excess of optional debt payments to fund changes in working capital.
+For both the three months ended September 30, 2022 and 2021, financing activities provided cash of \$8.0 million.
+The \$8.0 million in cash provided by financing activities was attributable to proceeds from borrowings during both the three months ended September 30, 2022 and 2021 in excess of optional debt payments to fund changes in working capital in each such period.